Pirates vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (5-5) will take to the mound for the Brewers and make his 17th start of the season.
+- Colin Rea (4-4) will take to the mound for the Brewers and make his 14th start of the season.

-- In 16 starts this season, he's earned a quality start in nine of them.
+- In 13 starts this season, he's earned a quality start in two of them.

-- Burnes has 14 starts in a row of five innings or more.
+- Rea has seven starts in a row of five innings or more.

-- He has three appearances this season with zero earned runs allowed out of his 16 chances this season.
+- In 14 appearances this season, he has finished two without allowing an earned run.

 |Opponent